 Urbanization impacts to stream invertebrate communities result from multiple factors.
-Aquatic invertebrate assemblages in urban settings are often modified because of changes in sediment regimes, higher nutrient loads, alterations in trophic relationships, and presence of toxic compounds (e.g., Jones and Clark, 1987).
-Increased imperviousness of urban watersheds, caused by replacement of runoff-absorbing natural areas with rooftops and road surfaces (Klein, 1979), results in increased stream discharge, which can lead to changes in stream channel morphology.
+Aquatic invertebrate assemblages in urban settings are often modified because of changes in sediment regimes, higher nutrient loads, alterations in trophic relationships, and presence of toxic compounds (e.g., Jones & Clark, 1987).
+Increased imperviousness of urban watersheds, caused by replacement of runoff-absorbing natural areas with rooftops and road surfaces

+(Klein, 1979), results in increased stream discharge, which can lead to changes in stream channel morphology.
 In arid environments, desert soil surfaces surrounding waterways may be naturally hydrophobic to some degree and other hydrologic metrics may be more important than impervious area in the linkage between biology and urbanization (Booth et al., 2004).

-The numerous possible contributors to the stream urbanization response illuminates the need for study of these non-pristine systems.
+It is often unclear which factors have the most impact to invertebrate communities.

 Efforts to conserve and restore stream biota in urbanized watersheds require quantitative models that describe and identify the relationship between environmental variables and stream communities.
 In urban areas this entails understanding stressors that connect human actions to changes in biota (e.g., Grimm et al., 2000).
-Few studies have considered specific mechanisms that cause urbanization effects (Paul and Meyer, 2001) and stream restoration effectiveness is rarely considered (Moerke and Lamberti, 2004).
+Studies rarely consider specific mechanisms that cause urbanization effects (Paul & Meyer, 2001) or evaluate the effectiveness of stream restoration (Moerke & Lamberti, 2004; Miller et al., 2010).
+Macroinvertebrate studies in regard to stream restoration are especially rare (Miller et al., 2010).
 Where restoration has been evaluated, it has been noted that efforts to rehabilitate or restore urban streams fail because of narrowly prescribed solutions (Booth et al., 2004) that lack understanding of the breadth of stressor/biota interactions.
 Biotic response to restoration has often been less than expected.
-Urban stream restoration in Christchurch, New Zealand resulted in no improvement to stream ecosystems after riparian plantings and in-stream habitat modifications (Blakely and Harding, 2005).
+Urban stream restoration in Christchurch, New Zealand resulted in no improvement to stream ecosystems after riparian plantings and in-stream habitat modifications (Blakely & Harding, 2005).
 Larson et al. (2001) likewise found that large woody debris habitat features proved ineffective at improving biological conditions over a time scale of 2-10 years.
-Bond and Lake (2003) list a variety of factors that cause the expected link between habitat creation and biotic restoration to break down.
-Urban stream restorations tend to deal with many similar factors and Walsh et al. (2005) describe many of the characteristics general to urban streams as "urban stream syndrome".
+Bond & Lake (2003) list a variety of factors that cause the expected link between habitat creation and biotic restoration to break down.
+Urban stream restorations tend to deal with many analogous issues and Walsh et al. (2005) describe characteristics general to urban streams as "urban stream syndrome".
 Las Vegas Wash (Wash) in Nevada has many of the symptoms characterizing this syndrome.

-In the 19th century, the Wash was ephemeral for most of its length, except for a small wetland area and several springs, which at that time were common in the Las Vegas Valley (Stave, 2001).
-Before 1928, approximately 0.03 m3/s of discharge was the normal summer flow (Reclamation, 1982).
-In the 1930's and 1940's, wastewater treatment plants were built and began to discharge effluent into the Wash.
-During these early years groundwater was the basic water resource in the Las Vegas area.
-By the early 1940's, however, water managers were expressing concerns about the limited supplies (SNWA, 2006).
-In 1942, water was imported from Lake Mead to process magnesium, and then discharged into the Wash (Reclamation, 1982).
+In the nineteenth century, the Wash was ephemeral for most of its length, except for a small wetland area and several springs, which at that time were common in the Las Vegas Valley (Stave, 2001).
+Before 1928, approximately 0.03 m3/s of discharge was the normal Wash summer flow (Reclamation, 1982).
+In the 1930s and 1940s when groundwater was the basic water resource, wastewater treatment plants were built and began to discharge effluent into the Wash.
+By the early 1940s water managers were expressing concerns with limited supplies (SNWA, 2006) and in 1942 water was imported from Lake Mead to process magnesium, and then discharged into the Wash (Reclamation, 1982).
 Increased inflows produced a wetland area that extended nearly the entire length of the Wash and provided important habitat for waterfowl and other wildlife.